 According to Leveraged Learning, one of the skills current and future employers are looking for is creativity.
 Dr. Scott Barry Kaufman, co-author of Wired to Create: Unraveling the Mysteries of the Creative Mind talks about how inspiration can’t be forced.
 He says “You need to create a space for people to discover things about themselves.”

-Considering the benefits of creativity to employee engagement, productivity and well being, you might consider incorporating elements of creativity into your virtual staff meetings.
+Considering the benefits of creativity to employee engagement, productivity and well being, you might consider incorporating elements of creativity into your staff meetings (virtual or otherwise).

 Creativity Through Journaling